noviciate/rmnnxn/_posts/2021-1-18-rural-wny.markdown

 *... as it pertains to the west side of Rochester in Monroe and Orleans counties.*

 The land is flat, save for occasional dips and inclines while sloping gently downward toward Lake Ontario, due north.
-Wooded areas are mostly privately owned---with young, stick-like trees and densly packed shrubery.
+Wooded areas are mostly privately owned---with young, stick-like trees and densely packed shrubbery.
 All between and beyond the interstices of suburban development.

-I think that there are scenes of visual intrigue to be had here, if you have a feel for subtlty.
+I think that there are scenes of visual intrigue to be had here, if you have a feel for subtlety.

 ![barns and silo](/images/photos/rural/91730029.jpg)
 *Ramshackle barns and a silo sit proud atop a gentle hill at a cattle farm.
 Newer facility just behind them.*